Templates · Savings

 Free Emergency Fund Tracker

-Track your progress toward a fully funded emergency fund.
-Set your target based on monthly expenses, track contributions, and monitor your emergency fund as a percentage of your goal.
+Track your progress toward a fully-funded emergency fund.
+Set your target based on your real monthly expenses, log contributions, and see how close you are to your goal as a percentage.

 What's included